wdolek/benchmarkator/README.md

 ## Benchmarkator: benchmarks and stuff

 This project is playground for various benchmarks.
 Creating benchmark is much easier than reading IL and _guessing_ performance characteristics.
-Be aware, that IL is just one part of puzzle, keep in mind there's JITter as well and other factors, such as CPU caching, GC, ...
+Be aware that IL is just one part of puzzle, keep in mind there's JITter as well and other factors, such as CPU caching, GC, ...

-If you know answer why benchmark results with particular numbers, feel free to submit an issue or PR with explanation.
+If you can explain benchmark results/you can link to documentation, feel free to submit an issue or PR with explanation/link.

 Only results are listed - interpretation of results is up to the readers themselves.